 Taking Stock of your Inventory

-Although daVinci’s clients define their aging strategies differently, there are some common guidelines to follow.
+Although daVinci Retail’s clients define their aging strategies differently, there are some common guidelines to follow.
 First, there must be a consistent scale to represent age.
-In our experience the concept of the ‘in store set up date’, initial floor set viewable by the customer, is the easiest measurable method.
-In DC date can be hampered by vendors delivering to the DC in bulk, or if order invoice date is used, consider also using the actual in store date as this is typically closely related to store set up and is much more tangible and understandable.
+In our experience, the concept of the ‘in-store setup date’, initial floor set viewable by the customer, is the easiest measurable method.
+In DC date can be hampered by vendors delivering to the DC in bulk, or if the order invoice date is used, consider also using the actual in-store date as this is typically closely related to store set up and is much more tangible and understandable.

 A simple example of a valuable aging code could be two fields – one alphabetic and one numeric, to represent the month and year.
-For example, if the Feb 2020 is the first fiscal month, a code as simple as A0 (A for Feb as 0 as the last year digit) allows for an easy method to reference the list of assortments in stores styles for that timeline.
-March 2020 in store assortments would be B0, April C0, etc. To differentiate the Fashion and Basic garments, the two field codes could be BA for Basic, or SB/FB for Spring Basic versus Fall Basic, again to differentiate from the Fashion aging codes.
+For example, if Feb 2020 is the first fiscal month, a code as simple as A0 (A for Feb as 0 as the last year digit) allows for an easy method to reference the list of assortments in stores styles for that timeline.
+March 2020 in-store assortments would be B0, April C0, etc. To differentiate the fashion and basic garments, the two field codes could be BA for basic, or SB/FB for spring basic versus fall basic, again to differentiate from the fashion aging codes.

-Even if this is a new strategy for your organization (and no such ticketing exists at store level), creating an aging scale will allow you to more accurate assess your inventory.
+Even if this is a new strategy for your organization (and no such ticketing exists at the store level), creating an aging scale will allow you to more accurately assess your inventory.

-One more note concerning the assignment of Product Type and Product Aging, we recommend both values be assigned at color level, as opposed to only style level.
-Many retailers maintain consistent style ID codes based on body, so the Fashion, Basic and Seasonal Basic garments’ style numbers are identical.
-The ability to code at color level allows for a more accurate representation which will ensure a much greater accuracy of your inventory aging position, compared to an inaccurate overall age code only assigned at style level.
+One more note concerning the assignment of product type and product aging, we recommend both values be assigned at color level, as opposed to only style level.
+Many retailers maintain consistent style ID codes based on body, so the fashion, basic, and seasonal basic garments’ style numbers are identical.
+The ability to code at color level allows for a more accurate representation which will ensure much greater accuracy of your inventory aging position, compared to an inaccurate overall age code only assigned at style level.